algomatic-inc/sd-team-h/route_finder/data/README.md

 * **Data Requirements**: The function assumes that your database contains the necessary tables and data, such as ways, ways_vertices_pgr, and landmarks, with appropriate spatial columns and indexes.
 * **Permissions**: Ensure that the PostgreSQL server has write permissions to the directories specified in output_file and landmarks_output_file.
 * **Error Handling**: The function does not include extensive error handling.
 Ensure that the inputs are valid and that the data required for routing is present in the database.

-Please make sure to replace /path/to/route_output.geojson and /path/to/landmarks_output.geojson with the actual paths where you want the output files to be saved, and that these paths are accessible and writable by the PostgreSQL server.